 Physicians with graduate training from the General Preventive Medicine Residency program at the University of Colorado Denver Colorado School of Public Health gain the skills necessary to pursue a variety of careers.

-Pursue careers in:
+Pursue your career in:

 - Clinical preventive medicine